 Each year all Christians throughout the world gather to celebrate the Resurrection of Jesus.
-The religious denomination does not matter.
+The religious Christian denomination does not matter.
 Every Christian is a true Christian only if he/she believes that Jesus was nailed to a cross and died, and on the third day rose from the dead.
 If one does not believe in the physical Resurrection of Jesus, he/she cannot really call him/herself a true Christian.

-Many non-Christian people admire all that Jesus said and did; they even seek to emulate His life.
-But, if one does not believe in the Resurrection of Jesus from the dead, as Saint Paul says, life for that individual really has no personal meaning beyond the here and now moment of philanthropic or self-centered survival; as socially, economically, and otherwise fulfilling as it might all seem.
-What way is this to live one's life!
+Many non-Christian people admire all that Jesus said and did.
+They even seek to emulate His life.
+But, if one does not believe in the Resurrection of Jesus from the dead, as Saint Paul says, life for that individual really has no personal meaning beyond the here and now moment of philanthropic or self-centered survival.
+As socially, economically, and however fulfilling that life might seem, what way is this to live one's life!
 What kind of life can it be?
 Is it really living?!
-Is it not just a co-existence (albeit good, respectful, moral...) with the world and all the world proclaims?
+Is it not just a co-existence (albeit good, respectful, moral) with the world and all the world proclaims?
 Why would anyone invest so much of him/herself in the world if all their endeavors and accomplishments ended with the soul's exit from the body?
-Unless our passage from life to Life is a reality we truly believe, and by which we live, as St. Paul tells us, we are more than dead and truly to be pitied (cfr.
-1 Corinthians 15: 12-21).
+Unless our passage from life to Life is a reality we truly believe, and by which we live, as St. Paul says, We are the most pitiable people of all (1 Corinthians 15-19).
+We have lived a lie that makes us the deadest of the dead.

 We are children of the Resurrection.
 Our song is "Alleluia".
-St. Augustine says: We are Easter people and Alleluia is our song!
 The theater of Redemption is the world in which we live - God's gift of Creation - and Jesus, our Savior and Redeemer, is the Victim of humanity's ingratitude to Love Incarnate.
 Our hope, founded on faith in an impossible event, proclaims that the finality of death was conquered by the reality of the Resurrection of Jesus.
 He is alive and well!
 Life is worth living!
 Death has lost its sting!
-Death is no longer the "grim reaper" that destroys and reduces us to nothingness!
+Death is no longer the "grim reaper" that destroys and reduces us to nothingness.
 In the Resurrection of Jesus, Death is the point of convergence of one's life, and the threshold of eternity.
 Life is merely changed, not ended.
 And, when the body of our earthly dwelling lies in death, we gain an everlasting place in heaven (Preface for Masses for the Deceased).
 Why do we Catholics, like the Corinthians who were reprimanded by St. Paul, fail so often to live as the redeemed people we are?

 Our world and our own immediate society is impregnated with hatred, violence, terrorism, war, terminal illnesses, tragic lifestyles, deadly addictions, and more.
 This is a reality we cannot deny.
-But the world is the theater of Redemption.
+But the world is, as I stated above, the theater of Redemption.
 It is an enormous setting where all are protagonists of a marvelous story that has God Incarnate in the lead role, and the rest of us as understudies who seek to image God by the way we live.
-In this theater roles are exchanged often: sometimes we are among the central figures, other times we watch with hope-filled anticipation as the whole story of our salvation unravels before our eyes.
+In this theater roles are exchanged often.
+Sometimes we are among the central figures, other times we watch with hope-filled anticipation as the whole story of our salvation unravels before our eyes.
 What do our eyes see?
-Hopefully, we all recognize the Risen Lord Jesus, alive and well in our midst, as we seek to share in His Life following His words and example.
+Hopefully, we all recognize the Risen Lord Jesus alive and well in our midst.
+We seek to share in His Life following His words and example.